authelia/doks/content/en/roadmap/active/dashboard-control-panel.md

 ---

 This feature has several major impacts on other roadmap items.
 For example several OpenID Connect features would greatly benefit from a dashboard.
-It would also be important when we implement Webauthn features like passwordless authentication allowing users to intentionally register a passwordless credential.
+It would also be important when we implement WebAuthn features like passwordless authentication allowing users to intentionally register a passwordless credential.

 ## Stages